Is Donald Trump the Anti-Christ? ― 666 Fifth Avenue Mark of the BEAST

-Is Donald J. Trump the long-prophesied Beast of Revelation?
-According
+Is Donald J. Trump the long prophesied BEAST of Revelation, whose

 a "smooth talker."
-He will convince people that he alone has the solution to
+He will convince the gullible masses that he is

 every problem.
-He will claim to be a dealmaker and a master negotiator.
-He will
+He will claim to be a dealmaker and master negotiator, but in

-claim to create lasting peace in the Middle East, while
+claim to create peace in the Middle East, while

 secretly plotting to betray and destroy Israel.
 He will be an

-intimidator and a militant lover of power.
-He will exalt and magnify himself and
+intimidator and militant lover of power.
+He will exalt and magnify himself,

-claim to be the "only Savior."
-He will deceive the masses, even
+claiming to be the "only Savior."
+He will deceive even

-is the "mark of the Beast" and the major sign of the Antichrist.
-As revealed and explained on this page, the number 666
+is the major sign of the Antichrist.
+And, as revealed on this page, the number 666

 turns up over and over again in regard to Donald